Back

 lower for polyester carpets you may be tempted to buy a carpet made from

 polyester, just be sure that your expectations are not very high.
-Generally, I

 do not recommend buying carpets made from polyester fibers to those who need a